apache/struts-site/source/announce.md

 The framework is designed to streamline the full development cycle, from building, to deploying, to maintaining applications over time.

-This release addresses two potential security vulnerabilities:
+These releases address three potential security vulnerabilities:

   - [S2-029](/docs/s2-029.html)
     Forced double OGNL evaluation, when evaluated on raw user input in tag attributes, may lead to remote code execution.